 - The addition of school to the response options for meal location.

 An examination of the impact of modifications of this nature using the Beta version of the ASA24 system suggested that the alterations did not lead to significantly different mean estimates of selected nutrients or food groups among children.
 Thus, though usability may have been improved for children in the Kids versions, nutrient data obtained was not significantly changed.
-Given this information and the lack of funding to update to a mobile version for Kids, it is recommended that researchers planning a study involving children utilize ASA24-2016 to collect food records or recalls.
+Given this information and the lack of funding to update to a mobile version for Kids, it is recommended that researchers planning a study involving children utilize the most current version of ASA24 to collect food records or recalls.